 oPatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-This is an adverse drug reaction to serotonergic agents, ie 5-hydroxytryptamine (5-HT) agonists.
+The term serotonin syndrome (SS) has been used since 1991 following a review of a case series by Sternbach.
+Also known as serotonin toxicity, this is is an adverse drug reaction to serotonergic agents, ie 5-hydroxytryptamine (5-HT) agonists.
 It can occur as a consequence of normal therapeutic drug use, self-poisoning or drug interactions.
 The syndrome is the consequence of excessive stimulation of the central nervous system and peripheral serotonin receptors.
 There is a wide spectrum of illness ranging from barely noticeable minor symptoms such as tremor, through to life-threatening acute illness.

 - Incidence is unclear due to the extent of underdiagnosis.